-When planting into pots and baskets, select a container that allows room for a good root system to develop, and use a top quality and moisture-retentive potting mix such as Searles Platinum Potting Mix.
+When planting into pots and baskets, select a container that allows room for a good root system to develop, and use top quality and moisture-retentive potting mix such as Searles Platinum Potting Mix.

 Containerised plants tend to dry out quickly in hot and windy weather.
-To ensure your plants do not suffer from moisture stress, water them regularly - in normal conditions about twice a week should suffice, but in extreme weather it may be necessary to water them more frequently.
-In heatwave conditions Impatiens sometimes become limp and floppy; if this is the case, a good soak overnight will revive them and restore them to normal vigour by morning.
+To ensure your plants do not suffer from moisture stress, water them regularly - in normal conditions about twice a week should suffice, but in extreme weather, it may be necessary to water them more frequently.
+In heatwave conditions, Impatiens sometimes become limp and floppy; if this is the case, a good soak overnight will revive them and restore them to normal vigour by morning.

 Impatiens like a sheltered position away from frost and wind and with some sunlight.
-If grown in full sun, they'll remain very compact, whereas if they are grown in full shade, they become leggy and won't flower so well.
+If grown in full sun, they'll remain very compact, whereas if grown in full shade, they become leggy and won't flower so well.
 So an ideal spot for them is one with shade and sunlight, such as on verandahs, patios and balconies.
 For more sunnier positions, try growing the more sun tolerate New Guinea Impatiens (Impatiens hawkeri).

 The crowning glory of the remarkable New Guinea impatiens is their beautiful multi-coloured flowers.
 To promote more abundant and lively blooms, fertilise every two weeks with Searles Flourish Flowers & Foliage Soluble Plant Food.

-After each flush of flowering, cut your plants back to promote a more compact shape and they will reward your efforts by producing even more flowers.
+After each flush of flowering, cut your plants back to promote a more compact shape, and they will reward your efforts by producing even more flowers.

 Pests & Diseases Impatiens